UniversalScalableFirmware/Introduction/README.md

 ## Sandboxes

-A few example implementations of the Universal Payload specification are available.
+Some sandbox implementations done as proof of concept of the Universal Scalable Firmware specification are available.

 ### Slim Bootloader

-An POC implementation of Slim Bootloader conforming to the Universal Payload specification https://github.com/UniversalScalableFirmware/slimbootloader
+An POC implementation of Slim Bootloader https://github.com/UniversalScalableFirmware/slimbootloader

 ### coreboot

-An POC implementation of coreboot conforming to the Universal Payload specification https://github.com/UniversalScalableFirmware/coreboot
+An POC implementation of coreboot https://github.com/UniversalScalableFirmware/coreboot

 ### UEFI Payload

-An POC implementation of UEFI Payload conforming to universal payload specification. https://github.com/UniversalScalableFirmware/upld_test
+An POC implementation of UEFI Payload https://github.com/UniversalScalableFirmware/upld_test

 ### Linux Payload

-An POC implementation of Linux Payload containing necessary patches to build a basic Linux payload conforming to the universal payload specification. https://github.com/UniversalScalableFirmware/linuxpayload
+An POC implementation of Linux Payload containing necessary patches to build a basic Linux payload https://github.com/UniversalScalableFirmware/linuxpayload

 ### Tools